filler00/etcg/README.md

 ##UPGRADING
 *Follow these instructions if you are upgrading from an older version of eTCG.*

 1. DELETE the `etcg/config.php` and `etcg/install.php` files included in the download.
-You should continue to use your old 'config.php' file, and `install.php`is only necessary for first-time installs - **Do NOT attempt to run 'install.php'**.
+You should continue to use your old `config.php` file, and `install.php`is only necessary for first-time installs - **Do NOT attempt to run `install.php`**.
 2. Replace your old eTCG files with the new ones.
 3. Follow any additional instructions outlined in the [release notes](https://github.com/tooblue/etcg/releases).